mrcinv/covid-sim/docs/forecast.md

 ### USA

-The current (as of **{% include_relative plotdump/usadate.txt %}**) best 3-week data fit for America.
+The current (as of **{% include_relative plotdump/usadate.txt %}**) best fits for America.

+![](plotdump/usaloggraf.png)

 The best fit and bootstrap projections differ significantly and both estimates for the USA are still rising quickly (see below).
 This would suggest an unstable situation.
 It is not even certain that the peak is actually over.
 The large error estimates also imply that obtaining reliable estimates for the final outcome using just available data is difficult at the moment.

-![](plotdump/usaloggraf.png)

 ![](plotdump/usagraf.png)